 The Risk-Based Approach is that organizations perform AML controls according to their risk perception and the risk level of their customers.
 The risk perception of each company and the risk level of each customer are different.
 Therefore, it will be insufficient for each firm to apply the same AML controls to every customer.
 Therefore, there are 2 basic steps for organizations to take a Risk-Based Approach.
 The first is the Risk Assessment.
 The second is the implementation of control processes appropriate to risk levels.

 Know Your Customer (KYC)

 Know Your Customer (KYC) is a process in which information that can identify a customer is collected.
 Financial ınstitutions implement KYC procedures to reduce their risks and identify their customers, such as money laundering and financing terrorism.
 Know Your Customer procedures are implemented in new business relationships, untrusted customer documents, and money laundering suspicion.
 KYC procedures have a number of obligations.
-These procedures are as follows; Identification of the customer's personal information, such as name, photograph, identity, address, customer activities are examined, checking customer profiles in progress, in the absence of a customer, it must be identify the useful property of the company.
+These procedures are as follows; Identification of the customer's personal information, such as name, photograph, identity, address, customer activities are examined, checking customer profiles in progress, in the absence of a customer, it must identify the useful property of the company.
 Also, companies have to learn about the overall purpose of business relationships.